csu-hmc/perturbed-data-paper/README.rst

 Rationale for creating the dataset(s) and/or objectives for the experiment resulting in the dataset - why the data were gathered or produced.

-- System ID requires rich data
+- System ID techniques require large amounts of rich data
 - Map human control into prosthetic control space
 - Identification of control mechanisms